Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-01.md

 The closing tag: Similar to the opening tag but contains a forward slash before the element name, indicating the end of the element.

-**What is the Difference between article and section element tags?**
+**What is the difference between article and section element tags?**

 An article element should be used if the contents are a stand-alone piece, such as a blog post.
 This could also be a product card, widget, or product review.